lifelib-dev/IFRS17CalculationEnginePython/README.md

 because of the following reasons.

 * All constructs for asynchronous communication in the original code are ignored.
-All the asynchronous calls are treated as static function calls in the static translation.
+All the asynchronous calls are treated as static function calls in the translation.

 * The original code depends on proprietary libraries that are not open-sourced.
   Mock classes, such as `IScope` and `IQuerySource` are defined to mimic the behaviour of the interfaces